DavidTausend/tausendlin/README.md

 ### Typography

 The project features 'Roboto' for body text and 'Open Sans' for headings, combining modernity and readability.
-This pairing ensures elegance and functionality, with fallback to the browser's default sans-serif font for reliability.
+This pairing ensures elegance and functionality, with a fallback to the browser's default sans-serif font for reliability.
 Text sizes and spacing are optimized for legibility and aesthetic appeal.

 ### Color Scheme

 <div align="center"><img src="assets/images/readme/design/tausendlin_flag.webp"></div>
 <img src="assets/images/readme/design/color_generation.webp">

 The project's color scheme is inspired by the Tausendlin flag, featuring cherry red (#990011) for emphasis and dark grey (#201E20) for body text, creating a professional contrast.
 The header background is pure white (#FFFFFF) for clear readability.
-Social network icons are highlighted with distinct colors: blue (#0000FF) for Facebook and Twitter, deep red (#e60f00) for YouTube, and orange-brown (#d24d14) for Instagram.
+Social network icons are highlighted with a white color, standing out against the darker elements of the design, ensuring they are immediately noticeable and accessible.

 ### Components

-TThe project features a component-centric design for versatility and reusability.
+The project features a component-centric design for versatility and reusability.
 Key components include a fixed navigational header, a dynamic hero section, and an interactive slideshow container.
 Highlight sections and galleries are designed to showcase content attractively and cohesively, ensuring a consistent user experience.

 ### Imagery